wp-plugins/tumblr-widget-for-wordpress/readme.txt

 + *Title:* The title you want to appear above the Tumblr on your WordPress page.
 Leave blank if you like.

 + *Your Tumblr:* The URL of the Tumblr you want to import.
 It doesn't have to contain 'tumblr.com'.
 Leave off the 'http://' at the beginning.

++ *Tag:* Enter a single tag to display only posts with that tag.
+Leave blank to show all Tumblr posts.

 + *Maximum number of posts to display:* This number is a *maximum,* as the text suggests.